 Impact sprinklers are also used in pecan production.
 A good amount of pressure is required to operate these types of systems.
 PVC risers are the most common in which to install the “Rain birds”.
 These risers are connected to a network of lateral lines, valves, and main lines.
 During harvest, these risers can become a problem with the machines as they harvest the crop.
 Livestock can also be a problem if they come in contact with this type of system.
 Cattle tend to think the sprinklers are for entertainment and can wreak havoc on

 Irrigating Pecans with Micro Sprinklers

-Micro sprinklers use the same type of supply lines as the sprinklers except the risers.
+Micro sprinklers use the same type of supply lines as the sprinklers except for the risers.
 A thin tube, known as a spaghetti tubing is installed onto the lateral line.
 A sprayer stake is installed above the soil surface to hold the tube.
 Many different patterns of water can be applied with different nozzles.
-Diameter of the water thrown can also be adjusted as the tree grows.
+The diameter of the water thrown can also be adjusted as the tree grows.

 These are the most common types of irrigation for pecan production.
 Therefore, whatever your system, water is one of the most critical components of producing pecans.